 You can recognize and reward employees by:

-- Publicly recognize employees for their accomplishments during team meetings or company-wide events.
+- Publicly recognizing employees for their accomplishments during team meetings or company-wide events.

-- Recognize employees either publicly or privately through a social recognition platform.
+- Recognizing employees either publicly or privately through a social recognition platform.

 - Give employees personalized thank-you notes or emails.